 How Long Do Snails Live?

-Snails live anywhere from 1-10 years in the wild, and up to 25 years in captivity.
+Snails typically live 2-5 years in the wild.
+Some of the larger species live up 15 years and up to 25 years in captivity.
 While this answer may surprise you, without the threat of predators or other environmental concerns, the average snail can live a long life.

 While not very many people keep pet snails or snails in captivity, this is where a snail has the highest chance of survival.
-Without natural predators and the dangers of their environments, snails have surprisingly high life spans.
+Without natural predators, habitat loss, and the dangers of their environments, snails have surprisingly high life spans.

 Lifespans vary between different species of snail, with some small aquatic snails living only a year or two.
 Most large land snails can live over five years, whether or not they are in captivity, and large sea mollusks have the potential of living hundreds of years.